 → Mathallen Oslo: 7 Things to Know About the Popular Food Market

-9. Visit the Akershus Fortress
+9. Experience the Akershus Fortress

 10. Explore Aker Brygge

-11. Experience a Floating Sauna
+11. Relax in a Floating Sauna

 You may be surprised to see some small huts floating along the Oslo Norway harbor.
-Well, these wooden structures are actually floating saunas!
+Well, these wooden structures are actually floating saunas.

 That’s right!
 You can get a membership if you live in Oslo or simply pay for a day pass at KOK Oslo Sauna.
 Jumping between the chilly water and warm sauna makes for one of the most unique things to do in Oslo.